 So there will be no changes from a ranking perspective.
 But what about from a price perspective, especially when you consider the effects these updates will likely have on the supply and demand of News Feed real estate?

 We can make some predictions and model the effects these updates could have on the overall cost of Facebook ads using a basic supply and demand graph.
 Prior to these changes taking effect, we’re at the first equilibrium point of P1Q1, as shown in the graph below.

-To keep things simple, we’ll make three assumptions about the effect of the News Feed updates.
+To keep things simple, we’ll make two assumptions about the effect of the News Feed updates.

-The third assumption is that more pages will boost their page posts or invest in ads to combat the collective loss in organic reach, which would mean a larger total demand for Facebook ads.
-This would cause the D1 demand line to increase and move right to D2, which would also increase the price of Facebook ads.
+The second assumption is that more pages will boost their page posts or invest in ads to combat the collective loss in organic reach, which would mean a larger total demand for Facebook ads.
+This would cause the D1 demand line to increase and move right to D2, which would cause the price of Facebook ads to increase.

-The new equilibrium point would be P2Q2, where the overall price of Facebook ads has increased as a result of decreased supply and increased demand, other factors being held constant.
+The new equilibrium point would be P2Q2, where the overall price of Facebook ads has increased as a result of the increased demand, other factors being held constant.

 Now let’s look at Facebook’s statement that the time people spend on the News Feed will be of a higher quality after these updates are made.
 What effect might this have on the price of Facebook ads?

 That’s hard to say.
 You could make the argument that higher-quality engagement from users in the News Feed could promote deeper levels of attention to relevant News Feed ads, which could lead to certain types of Facebook ads becoming cheaper.